5 JavaScript Priority Levels and How to Use Them

 • Load these scripts early using async or defer, depending on their dependencies.

-• Use Real User Monitoring (RUM) tools, such as Coredash, to identify bottlenecks in execution and ensure their performance aligns with user needs.
+• Use Real User Monitoring to identify bottlenecks in execution and make sure their performance aligns with user needs.

 3. Important Scripts

-While not directly tied to the site's usability, important scripts support key business functions.
+These scripts support your business but they are not needed for the page to work.
 Analytics scripts, for example, provide essential data but do not need to load before more important visual elements.
-Obviously the distinction between critical and important scripts can be a matter of debate so be sure to task to all stakeholders before setting this priority!
+The distinction between critical and important scripts can be a matter of debate so be sure to talk to all stakeholders before setting this priority!

-There are 3 ways to lower the script priority for these types of scripts.
+There are 2 reliable ways to lower the script priority for these types of scripts.

 <html>